-The Grading Guideline
+[The Grading Guideline]

 An "A" should be given to approximately 20% and no more than 30% of the registered students.
-This policy, however, does not apply to seminars, guidance courses, and lecture courses with less than 30 registered students.
+This policy, however, does not apply to seminars, guidance courses, and lecture courses with registered students of 30 or less.